uw-hai/guru/README.md

 ## Installation

+After you clone the project, be sure to initialize and update all the submodules.
+This can be done with `git submodule update --init --recursive`.

 We recommend installing your environment using Miniconda.
 Once Miniconda is installed, you can a create virtual environment with the correct dependencies by running
 ```conda env create -f environment.yml python=2.7 -n $ENV```
 where `$ENV` is the name of your virtual environment.